TaylorTurnerIT/nixserver/README.md

 *This script will SSH into the Ubuntu host, install the Nix package manager if missing, configure multi-user support, and apply the `homeConfigurations."ubuntu"` flake output.*

 ## 🗺️ Roadmap
+> "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." - Brian Kernighan, Canadian

 Future plans are documented in the project TODOs.